ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 {: #plan_a_migration}

 In this section, we will cover the fundamentals of moving VM based applications to Kubernetes.
-You will learn what code to modify, how to handle file storage in the Docker world, how to create docker images, how to configure ingress controller to load balancer between worker nodes and then run it all locally before pushing it to the Cloud.
-Once you fully understand the fundamentals of moving to Kubernetes, then you can run the existing WordPress application on a Kubernetes cluster and see how it has been done.
+You will learn how to create A development/production cluster with the appropriate amount of resources need.
+You will learn what code to modifications needed, and things like creating docker files and Kubernetes deployments files.
+Next, you will learn how to handle file storage in Kubernetes, how to handle traffic load balancing, where to store your databases and the options available, finally then how to run your application locally before pushing to the Cluster on IBM Cloud.

+###Configure Resources

+To run a production application in the Cloud using Kubernetes, there are few items in which you need to think about and these are:

+1. How many clusters you need, you may want to have three clusters, one for development, one testing and one for production.
+2. Should these clusters be in a shared virtual server, dedicated server or bare metal.
+3. How much CPU and RAM needed for each cluster worker node, think of a worker node like a VM.
+On IBM Cloud you can configure these very easily, you can start from a 4GB RAM all the way to 242GB RAM.
+4. How many worker nodes you need.
+If running a production app and to gain good resiliency, you should consider minimum of two worker nodes.

+Above some of the questions you need to think about before configuring clusters.
+If we to look the WordPress example,  assuming that this is a production application with high load of traffic.
+Let's explore what resources you would need:

+1. Setup three clusters, one for development, one testing and one for production.
+2. Development and testing cluster can use the **shared virtual server**, minimum RAM and CPU option like 2 CPUs and 4GB of RAM should be ok.
+And one worker node for each.
+3. For the production server you may want more resources for resiliency.
+For the production server, you can select any of the three hardware options shared, dedicated or bare metal.
+CPU and RAM you should have at least 4 CPUs and 16GB of RAM, and 2 workers nodes.

 ###Modify your code

 ToDo: add what code changes a developer would make on a high level.
-(How to copy existing code over).

-ToDo: working on this...
+How to handle service credentials

-###Manage application file storage
+###How to handle file storage

 ToDo: managing storage, PersistentVolumes, PersistentVolumeClaim.
 How all that works.
 (How to copy existing files over).